-WOUNDS OF THE EYELID
+WOUNDS OF THE EYE-LID.

-A wound of the eyelid is to be repaired like a wound of the lip, by two lines of suture.
-First suture the mucous membrane with fine catgut.
-Then begin the suture of the skin at the free border, where the edges of the divided tarsal cartilage are to be very accurately coapted (Fig. 63).
+A wound of the eye-lid is to be repaired like a wound of the lip, by two lines of suture.
+Suture the mucous membrane with fine catgut.
+Begin the suture of the skin at the free border, where the edges of the divided tarsal cartilage are to be very accurately coapted (Fig. 57).
 If drainage is used, it must be small and project from the middle of the wound.